uludag/hspsdb-indexer/README.md

 # HSPs-db indexer

-This repository hosts a small set of scripts and a small Java project for Elasticsearch indexing of NCBI BLAST sequence similarity search results, in json and SAM formats.
+This repository hosts scripts and a Java project for Elasticsearch indexing of NCBI BLAST sequence similarity search results, in json and SAM formats.
 We have started working on SAM output files only recently;